rbohl/liferay-docs/developer/frameworks/articles/data-engine/01-data-definition-api/01-data-definition-api-operations.markdown

                 deDataDefinition.getDEDataDefinitionId(), new String[] {"Site Member"}
                 ).allowUpdate().allowView().allowDelete().build();

+For a request that can contain optional builder methods, if no optional builder methods are called when building the request, nothing at all happens.
+No exceptions are thrown because these are optional, but nothing useful happens in the system either.
+Make sure that you build the request properly to return the proper response.

 ## Getting a List of Data Definitions

 To get a `List` of `DEDataDefinition`s, pass a `DEDataDefinitionListRequest` to `DEDataDefinitionService.execute()`.

 Required parameters:

 - `long companyId`
 - `long groupId`

 Optional parameters:

 - `int start`
 - `int end`